 During phase 2 of the DASH diet, it is recommended to incorporate whole grains, beans, and fruits into the diet.

 10 Fundamental Principles of The Dash Diet

-- More fruit and vegetables every day (including berries, cabbages, root vegetables, legumes, potatoes and herbs).
+- More fruit and vegetables every day (including berries, cabbage, root vegetables, legumes, potatoes, and herbs).